-After an early morning flight from Bordeaux to London and lunch with our assistant from Portugal, we sweated our way to the Tate’s Turbine Hall.
+After an early morning flight and lunch with our assistants from Portugal, we sweated our way to the Tate’s Turbine Hall.

-While setting up the fans that were an integral part of the exhibit, we quickly realized that the ginormous hall had a great draft that would make the two sheets of fabric that continuously fly in and out of a vortex of air created in the center of the room fly away.
+After setting up the fans that were an integral part of the exhibit, we quickly realized that they set off a great draft that would make the fabrics fly away.

 We had no idea what to do.
-Hundreds of people were arriving in 30 minutes and we were afraid we would have to shut down the whole show.
+People were arriving in 30 minutes and we were afraid we would have to shut down the whole show.

 Dan was about ready to give up.

-But, at that point, his stellar assistant, Roger, who had a bit of emotional distance that gave him perspective, stepped up and fixed the problem enough so that we could go on.
+But, at that point, his stellar assistant, Roger, who had a bit of distance that gave him perspective, stepped up and fixed the problem enough so that we could go on!

-Exhausted and tired from so much stress and anxiety, Dan and I snuck out of the museum, left Roger who gratefully offered to cover, and went to have dinner at the Shakespeare’s Globe restaurant around the corner.
+Exhausted and tired from so much stress and anxiety and so little sleep, we snuck out of the museum, left Roger who gratefully offered to cover, and went to have dinner at the Shakespeare’s Globe restaurant around the corner.

 I thought to myself, that was a real lesson.

 Sometimes, our dreams don’t turn out the way we hope.
-And sometimes, something else better comes along.
-It makes you appreciate the power of letting go… to remain open to surprises, to stay curious, and willing to explore the uncharted.
-That’s the power of creativity and why it turns me on so much.
+And sometimes, something else better comes along that teaches you something.
+It makes you appreciate the power of letting go… to remain open to surprises, to stay curious, and explore the uncharted.

 We were tired that night at the restaurant.
-It was two days of work in two different countries, with jet lag and many hours working around the clock.
+It was a three-day weekend of work in two different countries, with jet lag and many hours working around the clock.
 And, as we grabbed a romantic moment to ourselves, I was grateful for both experiences—including the highs and the lows.